 - Use a subject line that relates to your post; this will help create interest and focus for the discussion. - Write clearly and with expression.
 Communicating online requires careful and concise writing, but also allows your personality to come through!
 Though humor is effective and at times relevant in discussion, be sure to avoid sarcasm, which does not translate well in the online environment.
 REMEMBER: other students cannot see your expression when you post, so they do not always have a context for it and may misunderstand your meaning. - Be supportive, considerate and constructive when replying to your classmates.
 Do not use jargon, slang or inappropriate language.
 No "U" for you; keep your "LOL" to yourself! - If you disagree with a classmate please respond in a respectful and tactful manner.
 Any posts deemed inappropriate by the professor will be removed from the discussion board. - Keep your post focused on the topic, relating any class readings and materials from the current module in your post (as applicable). - Proofread and review your response before hitting the submit button!
 You have one hour to edit your response before it is posted, then, it cannot be modified or removed except by the instructor. - Participate regularly.
 Improve your learning by being an active and engaged student.
 Successful students follow and participate in the assigned discussion throughout the module, logging on consistently each week while reading and participating in forums as assigned in the module.

-For more information, read this article on Netiquette.
+For more information, read the article that is linked online from this section of the Course Home page syllabus on Netiquette.

 Exams

 Exam #1